 Here are a few of our favourite camping hacks to get you started.

-It’s much easier if you plan on bringing food with you to prepare it at home.
-Eggs can be pre-scrambled and put in a bottle and pancake mix can be made beforehand too.
-Read our blog on easy meals for less than £5.
+It’s much easier if you plan on bringing food with you to plan your meals and prep some of the elements before you leave home.
+Eggs can be pre-scrambled, veggies can be chopped, and pancake mix can be transported pre-mixed.
+View our camping recipes for more campsite cooking inspiration.

-If you’re camping near water or are going on a boat trip, attach a cork to your keys and you’ll never lose them!
+If you’re camping near water, going on boat trips or it’s especially rainy, attach a cork to your keys, and you’ll never lose them!

-Forgot a pillow?
+Forgot your pillow?
 No problem.
-Rather than using a soggy hoodie as a pillow, stuff your sleeping bag’s sack with clothes and use that instead.
+Rather than using an old hoodie as a pillow, stuff your sleeping bag’s sack with soft clothes and use that instead.

 Everyone’s heard of this – but it actually works.
-If you’ve dropped your phone, camera or any other electrical item in water, pop it in a bag of rice for a couple of days and you should be able to save it.
+If you’ve dropped your phone, camera or any other electrical item in water, put it inside a bag of rice for a couple of days and you should be able to save it.
 Just don’t turn it on directly after it’s been in the water as you’re likely to blow a fuse.

 Bring a Frisbee with you – not only can you play Frisbee with the kids but it can double up as a makeshift plate if you run out, or you can use it to fan embers from a fire.

-Place a headlamp facing in to a large bottle of water for a DIY, freestanding light.
-Tip: use a red light so you don’t blind any of your friends!
+Place a headlamp with the light facing into a large bottle of water for a DIY, freestanding light.
+Tip: use a red light, it’s a lot softer and won’t startle fellow campers!